Table of Contents

 The Bottom Line

-If you’re looking for the right plastic for a machining project or some other industrial application where you need the best properties of plastic but don’t need the full strength of a metal part, acetal and Delrin may be the perfect options.
+If you’re looking for the right plastic for a machining project or some other industrial application where you need the best properties of plastic but don’t need the full strength of a metal part, acetal and delrin may be the perfect options.